Please enter your email address to receive your personal one-time use unique coupon code - $100 off $1000:

 When it comes to pricing, not all diamond shapes are equal.
 For the most part, shapes that use less of the rough diamond, such as the round brilliant cut, cost more per carat than shapes such as the emerald, princess and radiant cuts.

 This means that if you’re more interested in the size of your engagement ring’s diamond than its shape, you’ll get better value for money by choosing a fancy shape over a round diamond.
-For example, you would be hard pressed top find such a large and beautiful diamond as this cushion cut with a $5,000 budget
+For example, you would be hard pressed to find such a large and beautiful diamond as this cushion cut from Blue Nile with a $5,000 budget

 We’ve listed the best value diamond shapes, as well as the reasons why they’re comparatively affordable, below.
 We’ve also explained how factors other than shape can affect the price of a diamond and how you can use these to your advantage as a customer.

 Whichever shape you choose, we recommend ordering your loose diamond or engagement ring from James Allen or Blue Nile.
 Both of these vendors offer the best prices in the industry, as well as comprehensive guarantees to make sure you’re satisfied with the ring you receive.

 A lot of would-be diamond buyers are surprised to learn that certain diamond shapes cost more than others.